sqwiggle/rack-thumb-proxy/README.md

     match '/media', :to => Rack::Thumb::Proxy

-If you need to configure additional options, this can be done in an initializer, or by passing a configuaation hash to the Rack::Thumb::Proxy initialzer.
+If you need to configure additional options, this can be done in an initializer, or by passing a configuration hash to the Rack::Thumb::Proxy initializer.
 The former is preferred.

 ## Example Configuration

     Rack::Thumb::Proxy.configure do
-      prefix     "/media/"
+      mount_point     "/media/"
+      key_length      10
       secret          "d94bba3d2e0b4809a570158506"
-      key_length 10
     end

-When one doesn't want to use the configuration API, the more succinct version would be to do something like:

-    # ./config/routes.rb
-    match '/media' => Rack::Thumb::Proxy { prefix: "/",
-                            secret: "ABC1234", key_length: 10 }

-    # config.ru
-    use Rack::Thumb::Proxy { prefix: "/", secret: "ABC1234", key_length: 10 }

-One complication is that when using the link generator functions, one **must** use the configuration API, otherwise the default path will be `/`.

 ## To Do